hpb-htw/python-beginners-sphinx8/source/getting_started.rst

 Using Python
 ============

+.. remove these three paragraphs and replace them with an introduction to open thonny in labor

 The python program that you have installed will by default act as something called an **interpreter**.
 An interpreter takes text commands and runs them as you enter them - very handy for trying things out.